 The newer, grander Cockatoo Inn was built in “Olde English style”.
 It was located at 4334 West Imperial Highway at Hawthorne Boulevard, south of I-105.
 Over the years, it was also listed as being in Inglewood.

 After his death, the Cockatoo Inn changed hands a number of times.
 It struggled with socioeconomic changes happening throughout the country.
-As corporations consolidated power through the 1980s and 1990s, independent, mid-century hotels like the Cockatoo faded from the American landscape.
+As corporations consolidated through the 1980s and 1990s, independent, mid-century hotels like the Cockatoo faded from the American landscape.

 In 1991, the Hawthorne area suffered another blow, when toy-maker Mattel left its home of 44 years.

 In 1996, director Quentin Tarantino shot scenes at the Cockatoo for his 1997 film, Jackie Brown, starring Pam Grier and Samuel L. Jackson.
 According to IMDB, it was the only feature film to include the Cockatoo Inn.
-The building sat abandoned through the rest of the 1990s.
-Sadly, it was demolished in 2005.
+The building sat abandoned through the rest of the late 1990s.
+Finally, it was demolished in 2005.

 Today, the old Cockatoo Inn site is surrounded by a Candlewood Suites and a Valero gas station.
 A few yards down Acacia Avenue, a Comfort Inn uses the name “Cockatoo” to lure those who once knew this great place.
 Sadly, invoking the name won’t bring back its predecessor’s panache.